 The analysis of the yelloweye rockfish rebuilding plan suggests the 2011 rebuilding plan may no longer be adequate to meet the needs of fishing communities.
 National Standard 8 (NS8) requires consideration of impacts of regulatory action on fishing communities.
-However, the MSA prioritizes the requirement to rebuild fish stocks within a limited time frame, with potential impacts on human communities as secondary.
+However, the MSA requires that overfished stocks be rebuilt "in the shortest time possible."
 The yelloweye rockfish rebuilding plan, including the revision considered here, is driven by the mandates of the MSA and National Standard 1 (NS1) to rebuild the yelloweye rockfish stock within a limited time frame.
 No directed fishing by non-treaty groundfish vessels would rebuild the stock in the shortest amount of time, but this was not considered by Council, as it conflicts with the MSA mandates to consider communities' needs.
 No Action, Alternative 1, and Alternative 2 vary by the degree to community opportunities are provided while also rebuilding the stock in less than 10 years (between 2027 and 2029).
-The Council should select the alternative that rebuilds the stock in as short a time as possible, as required by the MSA and NS1, while taking into account the status and biology of the stock and the needs of fishing communities, consistent with NS8.
-The Groundfish Management Team (GMT) will provide additional analysis and comments on how the alternatives meet the National Standard Guidelines at the June 2018 Council meeting.